4.50 from 4 votes

 Lemon Meringue Pie

-Best Lemon Meringue Pie Recipe
+Why I Love This Lemon Meringue Pie

 This post may contain affiliate links.
 I earn a commission from qualified purchases.
 Please read our Privacy policy here.

-In a large mixing bowl, whisk together the sweetened condensed milk and egg yolks until the mixture is smooth and pale.
-Add lemon juice and, if using, lemon zest.
-Stir again until fully combinedโ€”the filling will thicken slightly as it sits.
+I whisk the sweetened condensed milk and egg yolks together in a large bowl until the mixture looks smooth and pale.
+Then I add the lemon juice and, if Iโ€™m using it, the zest, stirring until everything is fully combinedโ€”the filling will start to thicken slightly as it sits.

-Once set, use the parchment to lift the bars from the pan and slice with a sharp knife, wiping between cuts for clean edges.
-If using a tart pan, simply unmold before topping with the meringue.
+Once the filling is fully set, I use the parchment to lift the bars out of the pan and slice them with a sharp knife, wiping the blade between cuts for clean edges.
+If Iโ€™m using a tart pan, I simply unmold it before topping with the meringue.

-Marshmallow Meringue Topping
+Step 3: Marshmallow Meringue Topping

 Storage

-Store the finished pie or bars in the refrigerator for up to 3 days.
-Keep loosely covered with plastic wrap or a domed bowl to prevent the meringue from weeping.
-For best texture, add the meringue just before serving or the day of.
+I store the finished pie or bars in the refrigerator for up to 3 days, loosely covered with plastic wrap or a domed bowl so the meringue doesnโ€™t weep.
+For the best texture, I like to add the meringue the day of or just before servingโ€”if they last that long. ๐Ÿ™‚

 Tips & Tricks